nextstrain/docs.nextstrain.org/src/install.rst

          Invoke-RestMethod https://nextstrain.org/cli/installer/windows | Invoke-Expression

-      You can launch a PowerShell terminal by clicking the Start menu, typing ``powershell``, and pressing enter.
+      You can launch a PowerShell terminal by clicking the Start menu, typing ``powershell``, and opening :guilabel:`Windows PowerShell: App`.
-      Make sure to choose the item that is **not** marked "(Adminstrator)".
+      **Do not** run as Administrator.

    .. group-tab:: Ubuntu Linux